 This is apparent throughout the corporate, Higher Ed and public sector industries.
 The wider benefits vary largely by industry and the use case for BYOD:

 BYOD in business:

 Productivity gains — Bring your own device is widely implemented in a business setting to take advantage of the employee productivity gains that come from giving staff access to key IT resources and applications on-demand, on any device.

-Job/recruitment — A BYOD policy in a business environment also enables the business to stay competitive in the job/recruitment marketplace by being able to offer ‘work from home’ initiatives, or for the even more adventurous 21st century tech companies, ‘work from anywhere on the planet at any time’!
+Job/recruitment — A BYOD policy and a robust library of BYOD apps in a business environment also enables the business to stay competitive in the job/recruitment marketplace by being able to offer ‘work from home’ initiatives, or for the even more adventurous 21st century tech companies, ‘work from anywhere on the planet at any time’!